wlxo0401/MAutoClick/README.md

 - Swift UI

 # Features
-- You can move the mouse cursor to the desired location.
+- Can move the mouse cursor location.
 - Click the mouse at the desired location.
 - Delay can be given for each action.
 - You can specify any number of repeats you want.

+# Shortcut
+- Command + Shift + C = Switch action state between move and click
+- Command + Shift + A = Adds a set action to the list
+- Command + Shift + D = Adds the set delay to the list
+- Command + Shift + S = Start/Stop Features
+- Command + Shift + L = Loop Mode on/off
+- Command + Shift + P = Auto Location on/off

 # Caution
 - Tested on 'Apple M1 Pro'.